Reuben sandwiches. Kool-Aid. Warren Buffet and agriculture. Nebraska is known for many things including the famous Nebraska State Fair.

 A Registered Agent receives tax forms, legal paperwork, lawsuit notices, and government communication on your business’s behalf.
 Consider the role of your registered agent as that of the point of contact for your company with the state.

-A Registered Agent in Nebraska must either be an individual who resides in Nebraska on a permanent basis or a company that is permitted to carry out business in the state of Nebraska, such as a Registered Agent service.
+A Registered Agent in the state of Indiana must either be an individual who resides in Indiana on a permanent basis or a company that is permitted to carry out business in the state of Indiana, such as a Registered Agent service.
 You have the option of selecting anybody who works for the organization, including yourself.

-The Certificate of Organization is a document that lays forth fundamental information about your limited liability company and is responsible for formally establishing it.
+Your limited liability company (LLC) will be formally recognized after you have a document called the Articles of Organization that lays forth fundamental information about your business.
 Because this form serves as the legal registration for your company with the state, it is essential that all of the details be accurate.

-What info should be included on a Certificate of Organization?
+What should be included in a company’s Articles of Organization?

-When completing the Certificate of Organization for your Nebraska LLC, you are required to give the following information:
+When completing the Articles of Organization for your Indiana LLC, you are required to give the following information:

 - LLC’s name

-- Address of the main office of the limited liability company Name and address of the registered agent for the limited liability company
+- Address of the main office of the limited liability company The name and location of the registered agent for the limited liability company

-- Location where the State Secretary should send notifications to the limited liability company (LLC) through mail.
+- Location where the Secretary of State should send notifications to the limited liability company (LLC) through mail.

 - How the Limited Liability Company (LLC) will be run: by its members or by its managers